Inaruslynx/YelpCamp2.0/README.md

 # YelpCamp2.0
-Attempting to take Web Developer Bootcamp as tought by Colt Steele and use Sveltekit + Typescript
+Attempting to take Web Developer Bootcamp as taught by Colt Steele and use Sveltekit + Typescript